LenoreK/jawnathan-node-backend/README.md

 Method  | Path  | Purpose
 ------------- | -------------  | -------------
 GET  | /   | Home Page
-GET  | /performances   | Places index
+GET  | /performances   | Performances index
 POST  | /performances   | Create new Performance
 GET  | /performances/new   | Form page for creating a new performance GET  | /performances/:id   | Details about a particular performance